 Header always set Strict-Transport-Security "max-age=31536000; includeSubDomains; preload" env=HTTPS

 Header add Content-Security-Policy "upgrade-insecure-requests; block-all-mixed-content;"

-How to Fix Page with redirect Issues in Search Console?
+More Ways to Fix Page with redirect Issues in Google Search Console

-Because there are countless different ways a website can be setup, for almost 99% of websites, Coverage > Page with redirect issues do not affect Google rankings as long as these are in place:
+Because there are countless different ways a website can be setup, for almost 99% of websites, Page Indexing > Page with redirect issues do not affect Google rankings as long as these are in place:

 - Ensure XML Sitemaps has the correct URLs you want Google to index.

-- Make sure any Redirection rules are setup correctly (including both versions of domain such as www. non-www)
+- Make sure any Redirection messages are setup correctly (including both versions of domain such as www. non-www)

 - Ensure the website does NOT have broken links